Photography by Tom Lane

 (November, 2019 : Leica SL with 24-90mm Vario-Elmarit f2.8-4.0 ASPH lens set at 50mm)

-Merced River taken from almost the same location as the first image, but El Capitan is lost in the mist
+Merced River taken from almost the same location as the image showing El Capitan and the Merced River, but El Capitan is lost in the mist

 (November, 2019 : Leica SL with 16-35mm Vario-Elmarit f3.5-4.5 ASPH lens set at 35mm)